Interview Question: “What Are Your Hobbies?”

 I enjoy volunteer work and community activities.
 I coach my son’s Little League baseball team.
 I also volunteer a couple of hours per week at a social services organization that hands out clothes and furnishings to the homeless.

-Why It Works: Volunteer work shows high character and a concern for someone other than yourself.
+Why It Works: Volunteer work shows high character and concern for people other than yourself.
 Working for community-based organizations is also a great way to source potential clients while pursuing a common interest.

-One of my extra-curricular activities is keeping up with my professional development and continuing education responsibilities.
-As you know, we must complete six hours of Continuing Education each year.
-I keep up with my area of expertise through reading professional journals, attending seminars, and taking the occasional class, either online or traditional.
+One of my extracurricular activities is keeping up with my professional development and continuing education responsibilities.
+As you know, we must complete six hours of continuing education each year.
+I keep up with my area of expertise through reading professional journals, attending seminars, and taking the occasional class, either online or in a traditional classroom.
 I also often serve as one of the officers for our professional association.

-Why It Works: In some professional occupations, it’s mandatory to keep up with new developments by taking continuing education classes and keeping up through meetings and conferences, reading journals, and taking other classes of interest.
+Why It Works: In some professions, it’s mandatory to keep up with new developments by taking continuing education classes and keeping up through meetings and conferences, reading journals, and taking other classes of interest.
 Indicating that you do these things will be reassuring to your interviewer.

 I have a variety of hobbies.
 I hike with my dog every chance I get.
 I spend time with my spouse and children.
 I try to work the New York Times crossword puzzle every weekend.
 I like to cook.

-Why It Works: If you’re honest, these things are considered positive.
+Why It Works: If you’re honest, these things are considered positives.
 Physical fitness and attention to pets and family are always positive activities.
-Working crossword puzzles indicates attention to detail.
-Cooking shows a certain creativity.
+Working on crossword puzzles indicates an attention to detail.
+Cooking suggests a certain creativity.

 Tips for Giving the Best Answer

 Take it in stride.
 Some people get surprised by questions about things unrelated to the job.
 Don’t let this question throw you off your game.
-If you need it, take a pause and think, and then answer like you would any other interview question.
+If you need to, take a pause and think, and then answer as you would any other interview question.